manavsehgal/opentheme/_posts/blog/2014-11-25-how-to-design-a-blog-in-jekyll.md

 there are ways OpenTheme can help.

 **Variables to Meta.** Many variables like *title*, site *tagline*, and *description*, need only by defined in one place.
-These variables then auto-populate the HTML Meta keywords, description, post titles, HTML title, as appropriate.
+These variables then auto-populate the HTML Meta keywords, description, post titles, HTML title, and Facebook Open Graph, as appropriate.

+**SEO Friendly URLs.** Human readable, unique urls for each post and page, minus the trailing *.html*.
+Organized by date for posts.
+Canonical url specified in head.